andyagdw/bootcamp_coding_tasks/task_manager/README.md

-# Task Manager Application
+# Task Manager Application 💥

-A Python-based Task Manager application employing the 'Model-View-Controller' pattern.
+A Python-based Task Manager application employing the 'Model-View-Controller' pattern😁.
 It facilitates users to effortlessly create, update, remove, or view tasks, deadlines, priorities, and categories.

 Please note that tasks do not get saved to a database - this is something that I am currently working on 🚧

-## Features
+## Features ✨

 1. Create a new task: Easily add new tasks to your list
 2. Update a task: Modify existing tasks as needed